NKKNix/NKKNix/README.md

 📝 **Note:** The backend service may take up to **50 seconds** to start due to free Render hosting.

 ### 💬 **Buffet management system API**
-Built a realtime chat application with WebSocket and Express.js.
-Deployed with Docker and Nginx.

 [🔗 GitHub](https://github.com/yourusername/project3)
 [🌍 Service](https://buffetsystemback.onrender.com/api-docs/)
 📝 **Note:** The service may take up to **50 seconds** to start due to free Render hosting.

 ---

 ## 🎓 Education